TL;DR

 Contact enrichment fills in person-level data:

-- Direct dial phone - not the main switchboard
+- Direct dial phone - the actual desk or mobile number, not a company switchboard

-- Job title and seniority - current role, not the one from two years ago
+- Job title and seniority - their current role, not the one from their 2023 LinkedIn update

 - Location - city, state, country

-This is the most common type.
+This is the most common type by far.
 Sales teams use it daily to turn partial leads into reachable prospects.
+In our experience at Cleanlist, about 74% of enrichment requests are contact-level.

 Company enrichment